 - Relevant study abroad experience

-Internship and volunteer experience are great ways for students to supplement formal work experience on their grad school resume.
+Internships and volunteer experience are great ways to supplement formal work experience on your grad school resume.

-Having internship experience shows you we’re proactive at university in finding a position that would give you relevant experience, and that you’re responsible enough to work while also attending class (which shows good time management skills).
+Having internship experience shows you’re proactive in gaining relevant experience, and that you’re responsible enough to work while also attending class (which demonstrates good time management skills).

-Here’s an example of how to include internship experience on your grad school resume:
+Here’s an example of how to include internship experience on your resume:

 Here’s an example of how to list volunteer experience on your resume for grad school: